Search

 Frequently Asked Questions About Brow Reduction

-A frontal sinus setback is one of the more painful procedures to recover from because it involves removing bone, contorting it, and setting it back into the skull with titanium plates and screws.
-Swelling in the face can be distressing, especially if swelling around the eyes causes a harder time opening and closing the eyes.
+A frontal sinus setback is one of the more painful procedures to recover from as it involves removing bone, contorting it, and setting it back into the skull with titanium or absorbable plates and screws.
+Discomfort and swelling are the most common post-operative concerns.
 Patients will be given prescription pain medications to manage pain for the first few days, before switching to over-the-counter medications.
-Most pain should subside after the first two weeks so long as the patient does not overexert themself.
+Most pain should subside after the first two weeks, so long as the patient does not overexert themself.

 Are the results permanent?